qianglise/py2025/content/parallel-computing.rst

 .. exercise:: Race condition

    Race condition is considered a common issue for multi-threading/processing applications, which occurs when two or more threads attempt to access the shared data and try to modify it at the same time.
+Try to run the example using different number ``n`` to see the differences.
    Think about how we can solve this problem.